arnav8/Notes_Detection/README.md

 # Notes_Detection

 To solve this problem of detecting notes in an audio file, I went throught the documentation of [Aubio](https://aubio.org/), which contains tons of fucntions that we can use.
 Using, the aubio python package I came up with this [script](https://github.com/arnav8/Notes_Detection/blob/main/aubio_notes.py) that outputs the notes of an audio along with the timestamps.

 ### [aubio_notes.py](https://github.com/arnav8/Notes_Detection/blob/main/aubio_notes.py):
 * Using Fast Fourier transform and the ``` notes ``` function of the aubio package, i desgined this script that outputs a series of timeframe and detected note at that timeframe.
 * The performace of the script is depicted in the table below, and it misrecognises only two notes in the audio clip.
+Test Audio was the [Happy Birthday song](https://www.youtube.com/watch?v=GL3fe5dzeyQ&t=19s).

    Time (sec) | Predicted Note  | Actual Note|\
 5.921088  ------>  A#5		&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- <-----Audio Starts------>\